Virginia Law Protects Workers From Retaliation

 State and federal laws prohibit employers from retaliating against workers who file workers’ compensation claims.
 Nevertheless, they do so frequently.
 In Virginia, it is startlingly common for employers to demote, fire, threaten, harass or otherwise harm workers who have filed claims for compensation.

 This is unlawful, unfair and immoral.
 As such, our firm has dedicated a substantial portion of its practice to preventing employer retaliation, and pursuing legal remedies when employers act illegally.
-With offices in Winchester and Prince William County, and serving throughout northern Virginia, the attorneys at Parthemos & Curran, PLLC, stand ready to protect your interests and your rights.
+Serving clients throughout northern Virginia and the Shenandoah Valley, the attorneys at Parthemos & Curran, PLLC, stand ready to protect your interests and your rights.

 Act Quickly – Or Not At All